 Regardless of why you’re here, let this list tie you over until you can make it up the mountain.
 Here’s RAVE Reviews’ ranking of the best ski resorts in America.

 If you want to make things easy on yourself, check out Booking.com.
 Book your stays, flights, car rentals, and activities all from one convenient location.
 Just talking about it has us wanting to get away…

 Go to Booking.com

-Before taking our tour of America’s 25 best ski resorts, let’s pause for a moment to talk about the details of your trip.
+Before taking our tour of the best ski resorts in North America, let’s pause for a moment to talk about the details of your trip.
 Don’t show up at any one of these ski resorts without first taking care of the following…

 What to Pack for a Ski Trip